 The largest deep soil mixing flood protection project completed in the United States

-Alberici worked closely with USACE and their engineering consultants during the design phase to perform extensive constructability and value analysis, including soil validation, bench testing, and foundation analysis.
-During this phase, Alberici devised a plan to use recycled DSM spoils instead of off-site fill material to increase the height of the levee cross sections.
-In total, the team was able to reuse 350,000 cubic yards of DSM spoils, resulting in nearly $62 million in cost savings under the initial target price.
+Alberici closely collaborated with USACE and their engineering consultants during the design phase.
+Extensive constructability and value analysis, including soil validation and foundation analysis, helped devise a plan to use recycled deep soil mixing (DSM) spoils instead of off-site fill material to increase levee height.
+Reusing 350,000 cubic yards of DSM spoils resulted in cost savings of nearly $62 million.

 To meet the aggressive schedule, Alberici continuously worked two shifts, placing up to 3,000 cubic yards of material daily.
 The construction required the installation of a 30-foot wide, six-mile road and a temporary floating bridge to ensure a steady flow of materials to the project site.

 Throughout construction, Alberici prioritized the protection of the Bayou Sauvage National Wildlife Refuge.
 Preventive measures were implemented to ensure that wildlife and protected land were not harmed during the project.

 By effectively managing the fast-track ECI process and leveraging DSM technology, Alberici successfully reinforced the levee, providing critical flood protection.